A METAPHORICAL ALGEBRA

-A SETTING CAN BE VIEWED AS A COMPOSITION of certain basic types of elements: natural forms such as the sky, mountains, or a field; man-made structures such as cars and buildings; and figures such as trees, people, animals, or flowers.
-One may assume that these elements of a setting are variations of the expression of abstract intent.
-Variations of a common theme are, in effect, metaphors for each other.
+A setting can be viewed as a composition of certain basic types of elements: natural forms such as the sky, mountains, or a field; man-made structures such as cars and buildings; and figures such as trees, people, animals, or flowers.
+I assume that these elements of a setting express a common theme of abstract intent.
+I interpret them as variations of this theme and treat them as metaphors for each other.